Example Itinerary

 Day 4

-Today, you’re flying off to the nation’s capital - Vientiane.
+Today, you’re taking the high-speed train (a 2-hour journey) to the nation’s capital - Vientiane.
 First visit the golden Pha That Luang stupa, a national monument which dates back to the third century, and Wat Sisaket, the city's oldest surviving monastery.
 Next, explore one of the few remaining authentic wet markets, a true treat for the senses, especially for adventurous eaters.
-After that, visit the Laos Textile Museum where you can view a unique collection of antique textiles and weaving arifacts from varying ethnic groups throughout the country.
+After that, visit the Laos Textile Museum where you can view a unique collection of antique textiles and weaving artifacts from varying ethnic groups throughout the country.
 In the evening, we suggest taking a postprandial stroll along the riverside and enjoying the lively atmosphere of the night market.

 Hotel Options